Total Processing > Blog > Payments > Payment gateways explained: Everything you need to know

 Reporting

-As a business owner, you want real time updates on transactions so you know exactly where your finances are up to.
-Enhanced reporting in a payment gateway is therefore a fantastic feature, allowing you to monitor revenue, check profit margins, and even forecast sales.
-This will not only help you to plan your business’s growth and ensure you’re meeting targets, but will also make accounting far more streamlined and easy to track.
+As a business owner, you want real-time updates on transactions so you know exactly where your finances are up to.
+Enhanced reporting in a payment gateway is, therefore, an instrumental feature, allowing you to monitor revenue, check profit margins and even forecast sales.
+This will not only help you to plan your business’s growth and ensure you’re meeting targets but will also make accounting far more streamlined and easy to track.

 Customer support